 General Federal Protections for Whistleblowers

 Any citizen has the power to sue individuals or companies for defrauding the government under the False Claims Act (FCA), also known as the Whistleblower Act, Qui Tam Statute or Lincoln Law.
 If you have actionable knowledge of fraudulent activity against the government, you might be entitled to bring a qui tam action, which means you are suing on behalf of the government.

 As a whistleblower under the FCA, you may entitled to up to 30% of the amount the government recovers.
 You also have certain protections as a whistleblower.
 If you are fired, demoted, harassed, or otherwise experience discrimination because of your whistleblowing, you are entitled to what is termed “relief.”
 Relief can include reinstatement, compensation for litigation costs and fees, and double any back pay you are owed.

-Under the Whistleblower Protection Enhancement Act of 2012, provisions were strengthened to help the whistleblower that experiences retaliation.
 Also under this Act, you have the right to make a protected disclosure (which means providing the details of the illegal act or fraud you have knowledge of to certain specific individuals) anonymously, or you can request that your name not be revealed.

 However, the following caveats apply:

 - If you choose to report anonymously, it may not be possible for your allegations to be investigated, so the case may be dismissed.
 And, if your allegations are investigated, there is always a risk that someone may be able to figure out your identity from the content of the allegations.

 - If you provide your name but ask that it not be revealed, there may be circumstances where someone could legally compel the disclosure of your identity.